 It’s a fact: two good things are better than one.
 And there’s nothing better than pairing up all your favorite things and enjoying them together.
 Like spending the day with all your favorite people or listening to your favorite music in your favorite place.

-In honor of Oktoberfest, we’re pairing up our favorite ice cream flavors with their perfect beer mates.
+In honor of St. Patrick's Day, we’re pairing up our favorite ice cream flavors with their perfect beer mates.
 Because there’s nothing better than enjoying our favorite dessert alongside our favorite beverage.

 Item number 1

 When you see IPA, you know one thing’s for sure: you’re in for a happy, hoppy experience.
 But balancing out that bitter hoppiness can be a challenge.
 We’ve found that the sweet-and-saltiness of Americone Dream manages it perfectly.

 Item number 2

 Stout With Coffee Coffee BuzzBuzzBuzz

 When you’re not balancing out an outlier of a flavor, the best way to pair with it is often to match it.
 That’s why the chocolate and coffee flavors of a dark stout or porter are perfectly matched to Coffee Coffee BuzzBuzzBuzz.

 Lagers often have a light, crisp, unassuming flavor, perfect for pairing with the hubbub of a busy flavor like The Tonight Dough.
 How else would you be able to enjoy all those dough chunks, cookie swirls, and not one but two ice cream flavors?

 Most American pale ales are light and refreshing with a subtle citrus undertone.
 And luckily for us, citrus and cherry are a stellar flavor match.
 Pair your pale ale with a bowl of Cherry Garcia, you won’t regret it.